-Invite students to collaborate to generate a shared list of rules, like these.
+Invite students to generate a shared list of rules, like these.

-Invite students to curate a list of online character sheets and then invite them to decide which sheet might work best for them.
+Invite students to curate a list of online character sheets and then invite students to decide which sheet might work best for them.

 Create characters including statistics, names, abilities and starting equipment.
 Invite the students to design what their character looks like using whatever means they choose.
 This could be traditional art supplies, like colored pencils and paints, or digital tools like Hero Forge or Hero Machine.

-Set the stage by beginning a story and providing a problem for the new heros to solve.
+Create a story by providing a problem for the new heroes to solve.

 Beyond the therapeutic and educational implications of Dungeons & Dragons, there is an additional element that makes its implementation appealing.
 It's fun!